mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

     column:
       - content: >-
-          For my second project as part of the User Experience course at General Assembly in London, I was tasked with creating a mid-fidelity e-commerce website for a local independent grocery shop.
+          For my second project as part of the User Experience course at General Assembly in London, I was tasked with creating an e-commerce website for a local independent grocery shop.

           My client was **YoShelf** groceries.
 They’ve been the City’s neighbourhood grocery store since 1998.
 Located near Liverpool Street Station, they are proud of being part of a dynamic community.
       - content: >-
           Their business model is based on customer service, reasonable pricing and keeping it local — employing local staff and supporting the